 - Taking nests, destroying, or disturbing eggs or nests of birds.

-- Target shooting on Sunday except on one’s own property or on a recognized trap, skeet, or rifle range.
+- Target shooting on Sunday except on one’s own property or on a recognized shooting range.

 - Traps for taking birds except under permit.
 All traps except cage or box traps and common mouse or rat traps are unlawful for the taking of fur-bearing mammals.